emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-elementor/README.txt

 == Changelog ==

+= 1.2.0 - February 8, 2024 =
+* NEW: Added support for Loop Grid Elementor widget.
+* FIX: Fixed issue with add-on potentially not disabling the Load More button when no content remains.

+= 1.1.5 - September 27, 2023 =
+* UPDATE: Updated Elementor JavaScript to support new Google Analytics 4 implementation.

 = 1.1.4 - June 11, 2023 =
-* NEW: Added Elemeentor widget setting for `button_done_label` shortcode parameter.
+* NEW: Added Elementor widget setting for `button_done_label` shortcode parameter.
 * UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.
 * UPDATE - Code cleanup.
-* UPDATE - Elementor compatability version bump and testing.
+* UPDATE - Elementor compatibility version bump and testing.
 * FIX - Fix for PHP warning about undefined `cache` index.